zsims/dic/README.rst

 1. Is dic thread-safe?

  Yes. `dic.rel.Lazy` and `dic.container.Container.resolve()` are thread-safe.
-As a result, do not store the component_context given to `register_callback` callbacks, as this is how thread-safety is enforced.
+As a result, do not store the component_context given to `register_callback` callbacks, as thread-safety is enforced at the container.resolve() level.

 2. Can I define my own scopes?